sulu/SuluContentBundle/UPGRADE.md

 ## dev-master

+### Rename getContentRichEntity method of DimensionContentInterface to getResource

+The `getContentRichEntity` method of the `DimensionContentInterface` was renamed to `getResource`.
+This makes the naming consistent with the `getResourceKey` method of the `DimensionContentInterface` and the `getResourceId` method of the `RoutableInterface`.

 ### Rename getRoutableId method of RoutableInterface to getResourceId

 The `getRoutableId` method of the `RoutableInterface` was renamed to `getResourceId`.
 This makes the naming consistent